Getting to know ‘hippie apes’ through Martin Surbeck

 “These animals are fascinating to watch, and they’re interesting because we don’t know that much about them,” Surbeck said.
 “So I spent a year in the Congo, habituating bonobos to humans.”

-Surbeck, who joined the Department of Human Evolutionary Biology as an assistant professor earlier this year, said while little was known about bonobos when he began, his work has done much to fill in those blanks.
+Surbeck, who joined the Department of Human Evolutionary Biology as an assistant professor earlier this year, said his work has helped to fill in the blanks about the animals.

 Often seen as less aggressive and more sexually active than chimps, bonobos are sometimes called the “hippie apes” — a name Surbeck says obscures many of the most interesting aspects of their society.